django/channels/docs/topics/testing.rst

 receive_nothing
 ~~~~~~~~~~~~~~~

-Checks if there is a frame waiting to be received from the application.
+Checks that there is no frame waiting to be received from the application.
 For
+details see
-details see :ref:`ApplicationCommunicator <application_communicator-receive_nothing>`.
+:ref:`ApplicationCommunicator <application_communicator-receive_nothing>`.

 disconnect
 ~~~~~~~~~~